-The route distance of the railways (exclusive of road motor service route distance) at 30 June for each of the years 1973 to 1977 is shown in the following table.
+The route distance of the railways (exclusive of road motor service route distance) at 30 June for each of the years 1974 to 1978 is shown in the following table.
 It should be noted that the Victorian Railways operate certain services in New South Wales.
-At 30 June 1977, the total length of these services was 326.6 route kilometres.
-This distance is included in the single track broad gauge section of the following table.